Bengal BJP chief claims his comments were twisted by TMC to peddle falsehood | Politics

 Bengal BJP chief claims his comments were twisted by TMC to peddle falsehood

-BJP West Bengal president Sukanta Majumdar on Monday claimed his comments were twisted by the ruling Trinamool Congress to peddle falsehood and deflect attention from its failure to stop alleged TET question paper leak on the previous day.A video on Sunday went viral in which Majumdar said, Bengal had been the cradle of Bhakti movement, Bengal had espoused Sanatan dharma for ages but got derailed from the track for some time due to the Leftists.
+BJP West Bengal president Sukanta Majumdar on Monday claimed his comments on football and Gita were twisted by the ruling Trinamool Congress to peddle falsehood and deflect attention from its failure to stop alleged TET question paper leak on the previous day.A video went viral on Sunday evening in which Majumdar said, Bengal had been the cradle of Bhakti movement, Bengal had espoused Sanatan dharma for ages but got derailed from the track for some time due to the Leftists.

 - Country: